fire1ce/3os.org/docs/utilities/markdown-cheatsheet/content-tabs.md

 ---
 title: Content Tabs
-description: This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements for Code Blocks, Code Blocks with Syntax Highlighting, Code Blocks with titles, Code Blocks with numbers.
+description: This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements for Content Tabs
-tags: [markdown-cheatsheet, mkdocs, code-blocks]
+tags: [markdown-cheatsheet, mkdocs, code-Tabs]
 ---

 # Markdown Content Tabs